ganeshvmoopanar/ganeshvmoopanar/README.md

-👋 Hi, I’m Ganesh V M
+👋 Hi, I’m Ganesh V M <br>
-💻 I'm a Cisco Certified Network Associate and AWS Certified Cloud Practitioner 🌱 Ansible/Dockers/Kubernates/Jenkins/Git
+💻 I'm a Cisco Certified Network Associate and AWS Certified Cloud Practitioner <br>
+🌱 Ansible/Dockers/Kubernates/Jenkins/Git <br>
-📫 How to reach me gmoopanar@hawk.iit.edu
+📫 How to reach me gmoopanar@hawk.iit.edu <br>

 <!---
 ganeshvmoopanar/ganeshvmoopanar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.